picturae/OpenSKOS/README.md

 # ONLY RUN THE FOLLOWING IF YOUR DOCKER(-DESKTOP on osx) RUNS AS YOUR USER INSTEAD OF ROOT
 sudo chown -R $(id -u):$(id -g) data/solr

-# go to localhost:9000 and log in using your just-created credentials
+# go to openskos.localhost and log in using your just-created credentials
 ```

 ## 8.1 Installing docker